These Peppermint Brownie Cookies didn’t last long! They have a soft brownie cookie bottom, peppermint patty filling and a layer of chocolate on top!

 As soon as I bit into those Buckeye Brownie Cookies, I knew next on my list would be a peppermint patty version.
 And it is perfect timing with St. Patrick’s Day quickly coming.
 These cookies would make a fun St. Paddy’s Day treat!
 And if you don’t want the green food coloring, simply leave it out and you’ll have a traditional “peppermint patty” look.

-Don’t forget that beautiful layer of chocolate on top.
-We used Candiquik which melts easily and sets up quickly!
+Don’t forget that beautiful layer of chocolate on top!

-- 1 box Pillsbury chocolate fudge brownie mix (19.5 ounce or family size)
+- 1 box Pillsbury chocolate fudge brownie mix 19.5 ounces or family size

 - 2 3/4 cups powdered sugar